virtual-labs/exp-linear-transformation-matrices-dei/experiment/procedure.md

 <span style="font-family: 'Times New Roman'; font-size: 22px;">
-1. On first page, examples are provided to geometrically understand linear transformations.<br>
+1. On the first page, examples are provided to geometrically understand linear transformations.<br>
 2. In the first box click on "Geometry of <i>T</i>" button for visualization of <i>T</i>.
 Then click on "<i>T</i> is linear", if you feel <i>T</i> is linear.
 Otherwise click on "<i>T</i> is not linear" button.
 This will display the result and the reason.<br>
 3. Repeat the same process for the remaining examples.<br>
 4. In “Observation” section choose the correct options for the given exercise and click on “Submit” to see the result.<br>